karavvitan/Sincrediple/README.md

       degung: [0, 3.863, 4.98, 7.02, 10.883]
     };
 ```
-in `script` element. (sorry if I misrepresent them, the resources of world music scales in internet are very limited.)
+in `script` element.
+(Sorry if I misrepresent them, the resources of world music scales in internet are very limited.)

 4. **Automatic coloring and decimal 12ET/ratio notation labeling**